palantir/palantir-java-format/README.md

 or import the project directly from IntelliJ, to use the correct version of the formatter when formatting java code.

+`./gradlew format` can be enabled by using the [com.palantir.baseline-format](https://github.com/palantir/gradle-baseline#compalantirbaseline-format) Gradle plugin.

 ## Maven Integration via Spotless

 palantir-java-format is supported by [spotless](https://github.com/diffplug/spotless/blob/main/plugin-maven/README.md#palantir-java-format)